TheCGO/fiscalsim-us/docs/book/federalstate/snap/intro.md

 (SecSNAPfootnotes)=

 ## Footnotes

+[SNAPstats]: The {cite}`Peterson:2023` article gives an overview of the economic statistics of the SNAP program (see https://www.pgpf.org/blog/2023/05/what-is-snap)

 [^cost_of_living]: The {cite}`GerstenPaal:2022` policy memo details the SNAP FY 2023 cost of living adjustments (see https://www.fns.usda.gov/snap/fy-2023-cola).
 The SNAP allotments only differ among the following three groups--(i) 48 States, DC, Guam, Virgin Islands, (ii) Alaska, and (iii) Hawaii.
 All of those values increase with inflation each year, but all recipients in the lower 48 states have no difference in benefit amounts and are not adjusted within that group for cost of living.